THE OHIO CONSERVATION CENTER EXCLUSIVE:

-THE OHIO CONSERVATION CENTER: Here are rare early Calder images.
+Here are rare early images of Alexander Calder Stabiles in stages of work.
 Thanks to photographer Robert B. Hicks for responding to our request to search through his photographs and find these 1973 images never-before-seen of Calder sculptures in the process of being made and for granting us the rights to publish them.

-We scanned his 35mm transparencies in high resolution TIFF files for preservation and share the images here with our visitors.
+We scanned his 35mm transparencies into high resolution TIFF files for preservation and share the images here with our visitors.

 See these rare early photographs he took of Alexander Calder Stabiles in stages of production in front of Segre’s Iron Works (Stephen Segre, real name Stephen Segretario) in Waterbury, CT in 1973 (Images 1-11) and of Calder’s FLAMINGO on Federal Plaza in Chicago in the summer of 1975 (Images 12 and 13).